Why Choose Cedars-Sinai Marina del Rey Hospital for Prostate Enlargement Treatment?

-The well-trained urologists at Marina Del Rey Hospital review patients with prostate enlargement and advise an individualized treatment plan for each patient.
+The well-trained urologists at Cedars-Sinai Marina del Rey Hospital review patients with prostate enlargement and advise an individualized treatment plan for each patient.
 The patients can choose from a number of non-surgical and surgical treatment options available.
 The treatment that is best for the symptoms and severity of prostate enlargement will be considered.

-Prostate enlargement also called as benign prostatic hyperplasia or BPH is a condition in men where the prostate gland is enlarged and it is not cancerous.
+Prostate enlargement also called benign prostatic hyperplasia or BPH is a condition in men where the prostate gland is enlarged and it is not cancerous.
 In all men, the prostate gland goes through two main growth periods.
 The first growth occurs early in puberty during which the prostate gland doubles in its size.
-The second stage of growth begins around the age of 25 and this continues during throughout a man’s life.
+The second stage of growth begins around the age of 25 and this continues throughout a man’s life.
 Benign prostatic hyperplasia often occurs during the second growth phase.
-When the prostate enlarges in size, the gland presses over the urethra and the bladder wall becomes thicker, which further leads to the weakening of the bladder.
+When the prostate enlarges in size, the gland presses over the urethra, and the bladder wall becomes thicker, which further leads to the weakening of the bladder.
 This, in turn, results in the loss of the ability to empty the bladder completely, which causes many of the problems associated with benign prostatic hyperplasia.

 Urologists recommend surgery when: